-The context handle to return to the initiator.
+context_handle The context handle to return to the initiator.
 This argument should be set to GSS_C_NO_CONTEXT before the loop begins.

-The handle for the credentials acquired by the acceptor, typically through gss_acquire_cred()).
-Can be initialized to GSS_C_NO_CREDENTIAL to indicate a default credential to use.
-If no default credential is defined, the function returns GSS_C_NO_CRED.
+acceptor_cred_handle The handle for the credentials acquired by the acceptor, typically through gss acquire cred()).
+Can be initialized to GSS C NO CREDENTIAL to indicate a default credential to use.
+If no default credential is defined, the function returns credential that will cause gss accept sec context() to treat it as a default credential.)